 Show All Answers

-The most convenient and efficient way to pay is by check sent via the USPS.
-Taxpayers can also pay by credit card (MasterCard, Visa, and Discover) online from home at www.bristolct.gov.
-There is an additional fee of 2.95% if paying by credit card.
+Taxpayers can also pay by credit card (MasterCard, Visa, Discover and American Express) or by ACH online from home at www.bristolct.gov.
+There is an additional fee of 2.95% if paying by credit/debit card; $1.50 ACH (check).
+Other options include Venmo, Apple Pay, Google Pay and PayPal (fees apply).
 Our office does accept cash payment.
 We do have restrictions of what we will accept for payment if your tax bill is delinquent six months or older.

 Your cancelled check will be your receipt.
 If an alternate receipt is desired, send the entire bill (including the taxpayer copy just as it was mailed to you) and a self addressed, stamped envelope with your payment.
 We will date stamp “paid” on your taxpayer copy and mail it back to you.
 On the second payment in January, again mail us the taxpayer copy along with the second payment due coupon and we will stamp the taxpayer copy for the second time and mail it back to you.Please retain the stamped copy for your records.
 This may be needed when filing state and government taxes each year.

 Tax payments must be received or US Postal Service postmarked by August 1 (first installment) or February 1 (second installment) to avoid the accrual of interest.
 If a payment is received and is postmarked after August 1, 2022 it will immediately be subject to 3% interest (1.5% for the months of July, August).
 Interest will then continue to accrue at a rate of 1.5% per month (18% annually) and you will be billed for the balance due.
 The same would be true with the second payment of real estate and personal property along with the Motor Vehicle Supplemental taxes if received or postmarked after February 1, 2023.
 The interest will be added back to January and 3% interest will be added immediately on February 1, 2023.